Company History

 Skip McConkey Jr. – Project Executive for Water and Wastewater Projects

-• 2017 – Singleton’s long time Purchasing Agent Bob Sweeney passes away after more than 40 years of service with the Company.
+Singleton is awarded the Noman M. Cole Jr., Pollution Control Plant MCC DC Replacement for over $40 million, setting the new highest valued contract in company history. - 2017 – Singleton’s long time Purchasing Agent Bob Sweeney passes away after more than 40 years of service with the Company.
 Allen Guy, who had over 30 years experience himself at the time, fills the role of Purchasing Agent.

-• 2020 – Today, Singleton has yearly revenues of more than $90 million and continues to be one of the leading independent electrical contractors in the Washington D.C.
+- 2024 – Today, Singleton has yearly revenues of more than $90 million and continues to be one of the leading independent electrical contractors in the Washington D.C.
 Metro area.